Netflix’s grand period drama The Crown has confirmed its release date and revealed its first footage for season two.

 Claire Foy confirmed that John Lithgow would not be returning for season two as Winston Churchill, revealing that she had missed not having him on set.

-First look Pictures:
+First look season 2 pictures:

 Watching Netflix on BT TV is easy – click here to find out more >